Austria: Demographics

-Austria's population was estimated to be 9,200,931 in July 2025 by Statistik Austria.
+Austria's population was estimated to be 9,220,882 in April 2026 by Statistik Austria.
 The population of the capital, Vienna, exceeds 2 million, representing about a quarter of the country's population.
 It is known for its cultural offerings and high standard of living.

 Vienna is the country's largest city.
 Graz is second in size, with 305,314 inhabitants, followed by Linz (213,557), Salzburg (157,659), Innsbruck (132,499), and Klagenfurt (105,256).
 All other cities have fewer than 100,000 inhabitants.

-According to Statistic Austria, at the beginning of 2024, there were 1.8 million foreign-born residents in Austria, corresponding to 22.3% of the total population.
+According to Statistik Austria, at the beginning of 2024, there were 1.8 million foreign-born residents in Austria, corresponding to 22.3% of the total population.
 There are more than 620,100 descendants of foreign-born immigrants.

 Largest group of foreign born population are from Bosnian-Croatian-Montenegrin-Serbian (BCMS) speaking countries (about 5.1% of Austria's total population), mainly Bosnia-Herzegovina which by it self is only surpassed by the second largest group, people born in Germany, followed by people born in Turkey and Romania.

-There are a group of legally recognized indigenous non-german speaking minorities, like Carinthian Slovenes, or the approximately 25,000 Romani people.
+There are a group of legally recognized indigenous non-German speaking minorities, like Carinthian Slovenes, or the approximately 25,000 Romani people.

 The total fertility rate (TFR) in 2023 was estimated at 1.32 children born per woman, below the replacement rate of 2.1, it remains considerably below the high of 4.83 children born per woman in 1873.
 In 2015, 42.1% of births were to unmarried women.
 Austria had the 14th oldest population in the world in 2020, with the average age of 44.5 years.

 The life expectancy in 2024 was estimated at 82.3 years, placing Austria above the EU average of 81.7 years.

 In 2024, Statistik Austria estimated that the population will grow to 10,179,834 people by 2080, primarily driven by immigration.